arommers/so_long/README.md

 With our loop established there are a couple of things we need to put place to make sure that all our events are registered, be they program or user initiated.
 In our version we have used the following two that take care of all our events.

-`void mlx_key_hook(mlx_t* mlx, mlx_keyfunc func, void* param)`\
+- `void mlx_key_hook(mlx_t* mlx, mlx_keyfunc func, void* param)`
-`bool mlx_loop_hook(mlx_t* mlx, void (*f)(void*), void* param)`
+- `bool mlx_loop_hook(mlx_t* mlx, void (*f)(void*), void* param)`

 In the mlx42 library, `mlx_loop_hook` and `mlx_key_hook` are used to set up callbacks for events that occur during the main event loop.
+They take three arguments.
+The pointer to our window connection, a function that will be called whenever one  the event conditions are met and a third of your own choosing.
+In our case our data struct, which contains all necessary variables to make the callback function actually work.

 `mlx_loop_hook` is used to set up a callback that is called each time the event loop runs, allowing you to perform some action or update the display before the next frame is rendered.

 `mlx_key_hook` is used to set up a callback that is called each time a key is pressed, allowing you to handle keyboard input.

 A hook is a mechanism that allows a program to intercept and respond to certain events or messages.\
-For example, in the context of the MLX42 library, a hook is a function that is called whenever a specific event occurs.
+In the context of the MLX42 library, a hook is a function that is called whenever a specific event occurs.
 For instance, `the mlx_key_hook` function registers a callback function that is called whenever a key on the keyboard is pressed or released.
 The registered function is called a hook because it is "hooked" into the event processing loop of the MLX42 library, and is executed when the corresponding event occurs.

 The `mlx_loop_hook` on the other hand can set up a function that will be called by the graphics library at each iteration of the loop.
 The function, for example, could change the image of our walls.
 We could tell it to change between a couple of similar, but slightly different images every 5 iteration to give the our walls, which are bushes, the illusion to be swaying in the wind.
 In our actual game we used it to move our enemies however.
 Every 35 iteration of our loop, all our enemies move one position.

 It is important to set up these callbacks before calling `mlx_loop`, because once `mlx_loop` is called, it enters a continuous loop that handles events and updates the display.
 If you try to set up the callbacks after the loop has started, they may not be registered in time to be called during the event loop.

+So now that we have a window connection and a continous loop running that checks for events it's time to actually put something in our window!

 ## Creating Images